-While automotive students are generally self-motivated and are mechanically inclined, they need good math, reading, and science abilities to understand auto technology material and manuals.
-Students will enjoy time spent working on vehicles, but because cars have become more sophisticated, they can expect to spend a significant amount of time in the classroom and computer lab.
+While automotive students are generally self-motivated and mechanically inclined, they also need good math, reading, and science abilities to understand the auto technology materials and manuals.
+Students will enjoy time working on vehicles in the lab, but also spend time learning the theory behind the repairs in the classroom.

 - Bus and Truck Mechanics

 - Diesel Service Technicians